-The GR06 look great and the design is synonymous with Vsonic, they are almost instantly recognisable.
-The square housing is unique and the mocha colour scheme certainly adds a touch of class, additionally the cable looks excellent in real life.
+The GR06 look great and the design is synonymous with Vsonic, they are almost instantly recognizable.
+The square housing is unique and the mocha color scheme certainly adds a touch of class, additionally the cable looks excellent in real life.

 Vsonic GR06 IEM - Isolation (7.0/10)

 The GR06 isolate pretty well but they are shallow insert and the tips are single flange leading to slightly less decibel isolation than the Yamaha EPH-100 or Etymotic ER4s IEM's.

 Usually, I prefer a slightly deeper insertion than these provide however that said with the cable guides on these stay put with no problem.
 One issue is I am a user of a cable cinch and the GR06 has none which I find a shocking oversight.
 I have experienced this before and the solution is rather simple.
 Tie a cable tie around where the cinch should be and tighten it to the point it stays put but doesn't put unnecessary wear on the cable.
 Then remove the excess cable tie, there you have it, a DIY cinch.